-Proceeds from the 2018 BTMR will be donated towards to area non-profit/volunteer organizations.
-The recipients include:
+All proceeds from the 2021 BTMR will be donated towards to area non-profit/volunteer organizations.
+Some of the 2021 recipients include:

 - El Paso County Search and Rescue (EPCSAR) is an all-volunteer non-profit organization.
 They never charge for their services and yet they incur enormous expenses related to the missions they serve on.
 Some of those missions involve saving runner’s from mountain trails!
 They also provide race support for several races including the this one and the Pikes Peak Ascent and Marathon.

 - Rocky Mountain Field Institute (RMFI) is a non-profit 501(c)(3) organization based in Colorado Springs, Colorado, dedicated to the conservation and stewardship of public lands in Southern Colorado.
 RMFI is committed to protecting and enhancing the ecological health of our land and water resources by completing projects focused on watershed restoration, forest health, and sustainable recreation areas.
 By prioritizing the involvement of community volunteers and youth, RMFI envisions a world where our work fosters vibrant and healthy natural systems that are respected and cared for by the public.